appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ## Asynchronous behavior of store value

-storeValue() is asynchronous, so its execution isn't dependent on another function or task.
+`storeValue()` is asynchronous, so its execution isn't dependent on another function or task.
 To handle this scenario, you'll have to use async/await to control the execution.

+*Example*:

-**Example**: suppose there is a JS function that calls an API that returns a unique identifier, and you want to save the value returned using `storeValue()`.
+Suppose there is a JS function that calls an API that returns a unique identifier, and you want to save the value returned using `storeValue()`.

 ```javascript
 export default {